mampfes/hacs_waste_collection_schedule/doc/ics/offalkalinder_nl.md

 ## How to get the configuration arguments

-- Goto <https://offalkalinder.nl/wanneer> and add your postcode and housenummer.
+- Go to <https://offalkalinder.nl/wanneer> and add your postcode and housenummer.
 (9074DL, 1)
 - Click on `Zet in agenda`
 - Click on `Kopieer naar klembord`
 - Replace the `url` in the example configuration with this link.